firdaussuhaimi/firdausbot/README.md

 # Discord Bot by Firdaus

 This is a Discord bot built using Node.js and Discord.js.
 It includes various commands and scheduled tasks to enhance user experience in a Discord server.
+Its main purpose is to serve the user with the help of basic needs such as:

+  - "What do I eat for today?"
+  - "When can I go out for lunch?
+  - "When is the prayer time for today?"
+  - "What is the prayer time for today at X area?

 ## Features